 Empowering Parents (KSTEP) SOP 6.3 Sobriety Treatment and Recovery Teams (START) Section 6.
-Child welfare workforce training 471(e)(5)(B)(viii) The state provides training and support for caseworkers in assessing what children and their families need, connecting to the families served, knowing how to access and deliver the needed trauma- informed and evidence-based services, and overseeing and evaluating the continuing appropriateness of the services.
+Child welfare workforce training 471(e)(5)(B)(viii) The state provides training and support for caseworkers in assessing what children and their families need, connecting to the families served, knowing how to access and deliver the needed trauma-informed and evidence-based services, and overseeing and evaluating the continuing appropriateness of the services.
 SOP 1.5 Supervision and Consultation SOP 2.11 Investigation Protocol SOP 2.12 Completing the Assessment and Documentation Tool (ADT) and Making a Finding SOP 3.1 Engaging the Family and Opening the Case SOP 3.2 Timeframes and Ongoing Service Requirements for All In Home Services Cases SOP 3.4 Initial In Home Planning Conference SOP 3.5 Participants and Notification for All In Home Cases SOP 3.10 SSW's Ongoing Contact with the Birth Family and Child SOP 3.12 Case Plan Evaluation/Ongoing Assessment SOP 6.1 Family Preservation Program (FPP) SOP 6.2 Kentucky

-Strengthening Ties and Empowering Parents (KSTEP) SOP 6.3 Sobriety Treatment and Recovery Teams (START) 471(e)(5)(B)(ix) Section 7.
-Prevention caseloadsThe state must describe how caseload size and type for prevention caseworkers will be determined, managed, and overseen.
+Strengthening Ties and Empowering Parents (KSTEP) SOP 6.3 Sobriety Treatment and Recovery Teams (START) Section 7.
+Prevention caseloads 471(e)(5)(B)(ix) The state must describe how caseload size and type for prevention caseworkers will be determined, managed, and overseen.
 KAR 200.575 Section 8.
-Assurance on prevention program reporting 471(e)(5)(B)(x) The state provides an assurance in Attachment I that it will report to the Secretary such information and data as the Secretary may require with respect to the provision of services and programs specified in paragraph 471(e)(1), including information and data necessary to determine the performance measures for the state under paragraph 471(e)(6) and compliance with paragraph 471(e)(7).
-Attachment I Sec tion 9.
+Assurance on prevention program reporting 471(e)(5)(B)(x) The state provides an assurance in Attachment I that it will report to the Secretary such information and data as the Secretary may require with respect to the provision of services and programs specified in paragraph $471(e)(1)$, including information and data necessary to determine the performance measures for the state under paragraph $471(e)(6)$ and compliance with paragraph $471(e)(7)$.
+Attachment I Se ction 9.
 Child and family eligibility for the title IV-E prevention progr am 471(e)(2) A. CHILD DESCRIBED.-For purposes of the title IV-E prevention services program, a child is: 1.
 A child who is a candidate for foster care (as defined in section 475(13)) but can remain safely at home or in a kinship placement with receipt of services or programs specified in paragraph (1) of 471(e).
 2. A child in foster care who is a pregnant or parenting foster youth.
 SOP 31.2.1 In Home and Prevention Service Title IV-E Claiming SOP 6.1 Family Preservation Program (FPP) SOP 6.2 Kentucky Strengthening Ties and Empowering Parents (KSTEP) SOP 6.3 Sobriety Treatment and Recovery Teams (START)

-Attachment B: State title IV-E prevention program five-year plan pre-print

-OMB Approval No: 0970-0433 Expiration Date: 2/28/2019
+Attachment B: State title IV-E prevention program five-year plan pre-p OMB Approval No: 0970-0433 Expiration Date: 2/28/2019

 Title IV-E Plan - State of Kentucky

-PLAN SUBMISSION CERTIFICATION
+PLAN SUBMISSION N CERTIFICATION

-Instructions: This Certification must be signed and submitted by the official authorized to submit the title IV-E plan, and each time the state submits an amendment to the title IV-E plan.
+Instructions: This Certification must be signed and sul IV-E plan, and each time the state submits an amende

-I, Eric T. Clark hereby certify that I am authorized to submit the title IV-E Plan on behalf of Kentucky.
+I, Eric T. Clark hereby certify that I am authorized to submit the title IV- E Plan on behalf of Kentucky .

-I also certify that the title IV-E plan was submitted to the governor for his or her review and approval in accordance with 45 CFR 1356.20(c)(2) and 45 CFR 204.1.

-Datelo 31 / 2019 6 min Care
+I also certify that the title IV-E plan was submitted to accordance with 45 CFR 1356.20(c)(2) and 45 CFR 20 Date lo 31 / 2019

 (Signature)

 Commissioner

 (Title)

-APPROVAL DATE:

-EFFECTIVE DATE:
+APPROVAL DATE: EFFECTIVE DATE:

 (Signature, Associate Commissioner, Children's Bureau)